judah/ghc-xcode/README.md

 any problems getting it set up.

 ## TODOs
-- Print a status message for each module as we compile it, and make it more clear which module each error message belongs to.
 - Only compile the Haskell files; don't load them.
 (The GHC API makes it easier to compile-and-load than to just compile, but the former seems less efficient when no files need recompilation.)